Do you get a sore back, knotted up shoulders, or are in pain? A remedial massage maybe the answer.

 I was 17, doing the Oz overseas trek and my body was complaining.

-I decided to wander around Covent Garden and watch the buskers when I saw a small place offering remedial massage.
+Deciding to wander around Covent Garden and watch the buskers, I spied a small place offering remedial massage.

 Never having had a massage before, let alone a deep tissue one, I didn’t know what I was letting myself in for.

-I love the deep tissue work and the release of the muscles and that feeling when I walk out of oh so this is how my body is supposed to feel, I can turn my neck!”
+I love the deep tissue work and the release of the muscles and that feeling when I walk out of oh so this is how my body is supposed to feel.”
+Ali

 Stiff shoulder?
 Seized up neck?
 Sore back?
 Relaxation massage can be a great style of massage if you are wanting to relax and de-stress, but to fix muscular problems you probably need a remedial massage.

-In Australia, remedial massage therapists do extra training to obtain a diploma in remedial massage.
+In Australia, remedial massage therapists do extra training to obtain a diploma in massage.

 Your body maybe a little sore after the massage.
 If you haven’t had a massage for a while and the therapist has done some really deep tissue work it maybe sore for a few days.
 Take it easy and schedule in some downtime.

-- Get regular massages – One massage often won’t fix the problem, and usually you will need a few a week or two apart to help fix the muscular problem.
-Ripple offers discounts to those who book often with us.
+Get regular massages – One massage often won’t fix the problem, and usually you will need a few a week or two apart to help fix the muscular problem.